Live Like a Local in Mitiaro

-Harbouring some of the most stunning subterranean limestone caves and pools to be found in the Pacific, Mitiaro is a natural playground featuring; white sandy beaches, fossilized coral formations and coconut palms reaching high into a strikingly blue sky.
+Harbouring some of the most stunning subterranean limestone caves and pools to be found in the Pacific, Mitiaro is a natural playground featuring white sandy beaches, fossilised coral formations and coconut palms reaching high into a strikingly blue sky.

 With Itiki (local eel - which is like caviar to the islanders), bream and prawns filling the crystal clear pools of Mitiaro, marine life is abundant on this island.
 Part of the Southern Group Nga-Pu-Toru (“The Three Roots”), Mitiaro was once a volcano that sank into the ocean, becoming a coral atoll which then, about 10,000 years ago, raised 20 feet above sea level to become the flat island we know today.
 Because of this unique geological process, on the island you’ll find limestone caves with sunken pools to explore that are part of this fossilised coral formation.

 Getting to Mitiaro

 Go off the beaten track and explore the freshwater caves and lakes on Mitiaro, just 1.5 hours from Rarotonga.
 Air Rarotonga offers regular flights to Mitiaro and an exciting excursion package that includes accommodation and experiences.

 Mitiaro is one of the three islands of Nga-Pu-Toru, with a population of under 200, the gentle warmth of the friendly community and a true pride in their island is instantly apparent on arrival to this secluded paradise.